 - Foam rolling: calfs (especially if you’re wearing heels), quads, a little bit hamstrings, and piriformis (upper hip area).

 - Glute bridges and deadlifts are awesome for building glute/hamstring strength and also connecting your mind to using these muscles.
 Oftentimes (especially women), people are quad-dominant and don’t actually actively use the glutes!

 - Hips: tight hips can lead to lower back pain for runners.
-Kettlebell swings are so good for lengthening hip flexors while building strength.
+A total body kettle bell workout is good for building strength as well as endurance.

 - Core: planks, hollow holds, push ups, pull ups.
 Ab wheel exercises could be great for you especailly while traveling.
 I can show you all of this in person!

 - Walking: normally I tell New Yorkers to walk as much as possible.
 For you, try to keep walking miles on the lower side when you start getting in to longer runs.
 You’ll already be logging in miles and your legs will need rest.

 As a runner yourself (and a marathoner, to boot!), what’s your advice for staying motivated during training?
 Enroll other people in what you are up to; it’s much easier to stay motivated when you’re open about your goals because then you’ll have so much support.
 People want to see you succeed, so get friends, family and even your social crew involved in your journey!
 Also: little rewards help me.
 Like a new pair of shoes or workout pants help me to stay fresh and in the game.
 Sometimes it’s the little things…